 Be your own advocate!
 The most important right you have is to know your rights.
 When you know your rights, you can be a stronger advocate for yourself.
 Speak up.
 Voice your concerns.
 Ask questions.
-Talk to your primary or secondary FSW caseworker, attorney ad litem, CASA, or therapist.
+Talk to your county of origin or resident county caseworker, attorney ad litem, CASA, TYS Coordinator, therapist, or other life connections.
 They are here to help you!

 The blue box on the left of this page provides you with a summary of your rights.
-The other information on the next few pages will provide a few more details about your rights related to your living situation, visitation, court participation, education, health, etc. and what to expect in foster care.
+The other information on the next few pages will provide a few more details about your rights related to your living situation, family time, court participation, education, health, etc. and what to expect in foster care.